How Many Toes Do Frogs Have? The Interesting Answer

 Frogs are truly special creatures, and there is always something new to learn about them.
 If you are interested in learning more about frogs, take a look at these fun facts we’ve gathered.

-- There are more than 7,000 frog and toad species.
+• There are more than 6,000 frog and toad species.

-- Some frogs can freeze almost entirely solid during the winter, then thaw in the spring like nothing ever happened.
+• Some frogs can freeze almost entirely solid during the winter, then thaw in the spring like nothing ever happened.

-- More than ⅓ of amphibian species (including frogs) face an extinction crisis.
+• More than â…“ of amphibian species (including frogs) face an extinction crisis.

-- You can celebrate World Frog Day on March 20th.
+• You can celebrate World Frog Day on March 20.

-- Evidence suggests frogs have been on Earth as long as the dinosaurs—over 200 million years!
+• Evidence suggests frogs have been on Earth as long as the dinosaurs—over 200 million years!

-- All toads are frogs, but not all frogs are toads.
+• All toads are frogs, but not all frogs are toads.

 Good Frogs for a First-Time Frog Owner

-If frogs enchant you, and you’re considering one as a pet, you will want to find a species that is suitable for a first-time frog owner.
+If frogs enchant you and you’re considering one as a pet, you will want to find a species that is suitable for a first-time frog owner.
 Thankfully, there are plenty to choose from.

-- Pacman Frogs: These frogs are colorful, strange, and docile, making them a perfect candidate for a new frog owner.
-They are also hardy and capable of living up to 15 years, so prepare for a lengthy commitment.
+• Pacman Frog: This frog is colorful, strange, and docile, making it a perfect candidate for a new frog owner.
+It is also hardy and capable of living up to 15 years, so prepare for a lengthy commitment.

-- White’s Tree Frog: This species is beautiful, easy to care for, and friendly.
+• White’s Tree Frog: This species is beautiful, easy to care for, and friendly.

-- Budgett’s Frog: If you’re looking for a comical yet adorable-looking frog, this may be the pet for you.
+• Budgett’s Frog: If you’re looking for a comical yet adorable-looking frog, this may be the pet for you.
 Their eyes appear tiny compared to the rest of their body, giving them a hilarious appearance.

 Conclusion

-Frogs are fascinating creatures, and with over 7,000 species, there will always be something new to learn.
+Frogs are fascinating creatures, and with over 6,000 species, there will always be something new to learn.
 The anatomy of frogs is as remarkable as it is varied, as each species has its own unique characteristics.
 If you are looking for a frog to bring home for the first time, we recommend looking at some of the best frogs for novice frog owners, and there are plenty to choose from.
 Whichever frog you adopt, you will always find something special about them.

-Featured Image Credit: worldswildlifewonders, Shutterstock
+Featured Image Credit: Dr Morley Read, Shutterstock